Towards Comprehensive Multimodal Perception: Introducing the Touch-Language-Vision Dataset

 \section{Method}

-We propose \model (Linking Touch, Language, and Vision through Alignment), an unsupervised and lightweight joint training method designed to leverage the TLV dataset we constructed.
+We propose \model (Synergistic Touch-Language-Vision Alignment), an unsupervised and lightweight joint training method designed to leverage the TLV dataset we constructed.
 The visual observations in TLV can be considered as auxiliary information, assisting in learning the alignment between touch and language and enhancing the zero-shot classification ability of touch.
 The method primarily consists of three components: multi-modal encoder, LoRA fine-tuning, and joint training, as illustrated in Fig. \ref{fig:method}.